Now, we know we are a little late to the game on writing a post on Coco, seeing as it came out last November.

 As Day of the Dead/Dia de Los Muertos is upon us, this movie has come up a few times recently.
-In one of our trainings last week I was startled that, in a room full of grief-interested mental health professionals, there we a number of people who had never seen Coco.
-Now, you may be thinking “maybe they don't have kids”.
+In one of our trainings last week, I was startled that—in a room full of grief-interested mental health professionals—there were a number of people who had never seen Coco.
+Now, you may be thinking "Maybe they don't have kids."
 Sure, but I don't have kids either!
-Coco is just one of those movies that anyone who is grieving, has ever grieved, or will ever grieve should watch.
-Don't worry, we're getting to give of the reasons why.
+Coco is just one of those movies that anyone who is grieving, has grieved, or will grieve should watch.
+Don't worry, we're going to give you a list of reasons why!

 So what does Pixar get right in this movie?
 Why should you watch it (or re-watch it, or re-re-watch it?) in honor of Dia de Los Muertos?

 1. The Living Can Have An Ongoing Relationship with the Dead

 Family members are remember and talked about for generations.
 Families make altars (ofrendas) to remember those who have died.
 (Those of you really old-school followers might remember when Eleanor and I built our own ofrenda a few years back).

 In Miguel's world, he knows the faces and the stories of generations of family who came before him.
 Though he never met them, they are very much a part of the family he knows and loves.